 - Pan, big enough to heat milk in

-- Insulated Cooler, to hold your jar of yogurt
+– Insulated Cooler or smallish box, to hold your jar of yogurt

-- Jar of hot water, with lid on (if making less than 1-Gallon of yogurt)
+– Jar of very hot water, with lid on (if your house is cold/during the fall or winter months)

-- Meanwhile, measure out your yogurt starter culture (from the store-bought yogurt)…allow it to come to room temperature while the milk cools.
+4. Meanwhile, measure out your yogurt starter culture (from the store-bought yogurt or homemade if this is a subsequent batch)…allow it to come to room temperature while the milk cools.

-- Slowly whisk in the yogurt culture (store-bought yogurt) into the cooled (118F) milk.
+5. Once the milk has reached 118F, not any higher, slowly whisk in the yogurt culture into the cooled milk.
 Make sure it is thoroughly combined.

-- Place filled-capped jar(s) inside insulated cooler.
-If making less than 1-Gallon of yogurt, fill a jar (around the same size) with very hot tap water, cap jar, and place in cooler as well.
-Wrap jar(s) with kitchen towel(s).
+7. Place filled-capped jar(s) inside insulated cooler or box.
+If it is particularly cold out, you may want to fill a jar with very hot tap water, cap, and place in the cooler/box as well.
+Wrap jar(s) with kitchen towel(s) or a blanket.

-- Close cooler completely (I use a square soft-sided cooler that zippers shut).
+8. Close cooler or box completely (I use a square soft-sided cooler that zippers shut).

-- When yogurt is done to your liking, remove jar(s) from cooler and transfer to fridge to chill.
-Yogurt will thicken a little more in the fridge, so wait until well-chilled before serving.
+10. When yogurt done culturing, remove jar(s) from cooler and transfer to fridge to chill.
+Yogurt will thicken a little more in the fridge.
+Wait until well-chilled before serving or your yogurt will break-down and separate easily.

 NOTE: Be sure to always set aside and save enough of the plain homemade yogurt to use for your next batch.